vbgupta/Transfer-Learning-Address-Sustainability-Issues/README.md

 *Latest Version **Philadelphia Version 2** is now available in Azure SQL as `PhillyFeatures_V2`.*
 *Latest Version **Chicago Version 2** is now available in Azure SQL as `ChicagoFeatures_V2`.*
 *Latest Version **Hazleton Version 1** is now available in Azure SQL as `HazletonFeatures`.*
+*Streamlit app source code and video of application running available in 'pages' folder*

 ### Datasets